About Sierra Valley Preserve + Nature Center

 From the West Entrance, explore wildflowers and native plants along the Rebecca Wenk Botanical Trail.
 Look out over the wetlands and take in big valley views along the ADA Bluff Trail.
 Both trails lead to the Jenner Mountain Overlook.

 The East Entrance has a 3/4 mile trail leading to the bird viewing platform that is a great introduction to Sierra Valley and a casual, easy walk for most people.
+(Temporarily closed for improvements)

 The Preserve is a great place to stretch your legs and take in 360 degree views en route to other destinations, too.